Kathleen Woodward (she/her/hers)

 Download pdf (318 KB)

-“Tribute to the Older Woman: Psychoanalysis, Feminism, and Ageism,” Images of Aging: Cultural Representations of Later Life, ed.
-Mike Featherstone and Andrew Werrick (London: Routledge, 1995): 79-96.
+“Tribute to the Older Woman: Psychoanalysis, Feminism, and Ageism.”
+Images of Aging: Cultural Representations of Later Life, edited by Mike Featherstone and Andrew Werrick, Routledge, 1995, pp. 79-96.

 Download pdf (307 KB)

-“Late Theory, Late Style: Loss and Renewal in Freud and Barthes,” Aging & Gender in Literature: Studies in Creativity, ed.
-Anne Wyatt-Brown and Janice Rossen (Charlottesville: University of Virginia Press, 1993): 82-101.
+“Late Theory, Late Style: Loss and Renewal in Freud and Barthes.”
+Aging & Gender in Literature: Studies in Creativity, edited by Anne Wyatt-Brown and Janice Rossen, U of Virginia P, 1993, pp. 82-101.